ixy-languages/ixy-languages/README.md

 =======

 Average and median latency is the same regardless of the programming language as latency is dominated by buffering times, the [evaluation script](https://github.com/ixy-languages/benchmark-scripts) can sample the latency of up to 1000 packets per second with hardware timestamping (precision: 12.8 nanoseconds).
-This yields somewhat interesting results depending on queue sizes and NUMA configuration, see the [ixy paper](https://www.net.in.tum.de/fileadmin/bibtex/publications/papers/ixy_paper_draft2.pdf) for an evaluation.
+This yields somewhat interesting results depending on queue sizes and NUMA configuration, see the [ixy paper](https://www.net.in.tum.de/fileadmin/bibtex/publications/papers/ixy-writing-user-space-network-drivers.pdf) for an evaluation.

-Latency spikes induced by languages feature a garbage collector might not be caught by the test setup above.
+Latency spikes induced by languages featuring a garbage collector might not be caught by the test setup above.
-We have a second test setup to catch this: we also capture *all* packets before and after the device under test with fiber optic taps and use the  [MoonSniff framework](https://github.com/AP-Frank/MoonGen/tree/moonsniff) to acquire all hardware timestamps (25.6 nanosecond precision) for all packets.
+We have a second test setup to catch this: we also capture *all* packets before and after the device under test with fiber optic taps and use [MoonSniff](https://github.com/AP-Frank/MoonGen/tree/moonsniff) to acquire hardware timestamps (25.6 nanosecond precision) for all packets.

 Running the forwarder on an Intel Xeon E5-2620 v3 at 2.4 GHz yields the following results for the forwarding latency.

-Forwarding at 1 Mpps
 ![Latency](img/latency-hdr-hist-1.png)

-Forwarding at 10 Mpps
 ![Latency](img/latency-hdr-hist-10.png)

-Forwarding at 20 Mpps
 ![Latency](img/latency-hdr-hist-20.png)

 How to read this graph: the x axis refers to the percentage of packets that can be forwarded in this time.
 For example, if a language takes longer than 100µs for only one packet in 1000 packets, it shows a value of 100µs at x position 99.9.